smaclell/smaclell.github.io/_drafts/changing-layers.md

 >
 > <cite> -- [Marco Cecconi][marco] </cite>

-It makes perfect sense.
-This advice got me thinking about the delicate balancing act between massive classes doing too much and tiny classes with one narrow reason to change.
+This explanation makes perfect sense.
+Looking at the problem in terms of cohesion and coupling got me thinking.
+There is a delicate balancing act between massive classes doing too much and tiny classes with one narrow reason to change.

 The Balancing Act
 ===============================================================================

-Generally, I like having fewer layers.
-The best line of code is the one you don't write.
-Every additional layer is more code you need to maintain.
-For really small classes I often don't see the value they provide.
-What change does an extra class/interface allow which was not possible or harder without them?

-I think this is a balancing act between large classes which do everything and tiny classes.
-I spent the last 4 months dealing with large classes who do way too much.
+I spent the last 4 months as an [Exterminator][tribute] dealing with large classes which do way too much.
 Thousands of lines and too many responsibilities to count.
 These classes need to be broken up.
+The classes were heavily coupled and less cohesive due to the many things they did.

-Beside these monsters were always smaller classes with one narrow purpose.
-In may cases there was very low coupling with not enough cohesion to tie the system together.
+An alternative to the monsters classes, were always smaller classes which delegate most of their work to other classes.
+Their one reason to change has never happened.
+For really small classes like these I often don't see the value they provide.
+The coupling between these micro classes was very low, but they are not cohesive enough to tie the system together.

 I prefer chunkier cohesive classes.
-This means a class' one reason to change will be a little bigger if it means a cleaner module.
-In the example from this post, the primary reason for a ``ISettingsProvider`` to change based is when accessing the underlying data source changes.
-Otherwise, the individual methods should be very stable since what they do is limited.
+This means a class' one reason to change will be a little bigger so I can have cleaner modules.
+In the example from this post, the primary reason for a ``ISettingsProvider`` to change is when accessing the underlying data source changes.
+Otherwise, the individual methods should be very stable.

 Originally, each layer abstracted a single method.
 Since the two layers were intimately connected it made sense to combine them.
 We found this by looking closer at how they interacted and experimenting.
 We thought it was a good idea to combine them.

+De-layering for Simplicity
+===============================================================================

 How do you know you have hit the sweet spot for your layering?
 You don't.
 Deciding when to combine/split layers is arbitrary!
-Need help thinking reviewing your layers?
-Try these options to see if you are close to the sweet
+Need help thinking through or reviewing your layers?
+Try these methods:
-spot:

-* Consider the impact of future changes or potential defects
-* Liberally apply [YAGNI][yagni]
 * Code reviews
 * Talking to others

-De-layering for Simplicity
-===============================================================================
+* Prototype a change
+* Consider the impact/effort for potential change
+* Where are defects most likely or costly
+* Liberally apply [YAGNI][yagni] to remove layers

 I think the combined layers are easier to understand.
 There are fewer classes and moving parts to the system.
 With the extremely small interfaces you would